Reading and Phonics

 All phonic lessons have four parts which are interactive, well-paced and structured so that the children are revisiting, learning, practising and applying their skills.

 Children in KS2 also continue to learn phonics if necessary and all children receive spelling lists to learn weekly.

-Phonic knowledge is assessed termly through the appropriate phonic assessment package based on the Letters and Sounds assessment criteria.
+Phonic knowledge is assessed half termly through the appropriate phonic assessment package based on the Little Wandle assessment criteria.

 Phonic knowledge is assessed during Year 1 through the statutory phonics screening check.
 It also be repeated during Year 2 to monitor progress and identify those children in need of intervention.